Nationwide life insurance review 2024

 - Mobile app capabilities can vary

 Nationwide’s online portal and claims process is excellent, though its rates can be higher than similar companies.
 Its policies address clients’ needs both now and in the future, and it’s more forgiving than many of its competitors when it comes to weight, health and smoking habits.
-However, only around 20% of applicants can skip the medical exam, and Nationwide weighs any infractions on your driving record more heavily than competitors.
+However, only around 20% of applicants can skip the medical exam, primarily those applying for the term life insurance, Nationwide Life Essentials.
+Also, Nationwide weighs any infractions on your driving record more heavily than competitors.

 To find the best financial fit for you, compare life insurance companies.